 To know more about SBI Clerk exam, check at the linked article.

 The bank exams syllabus is almost the same for both the tiers but the difficulty level is more in the Mains exam.
-It is imperative for aspiring candidates to have a study plan and a cognitive approach in their bank exam preparation.
+Aspiring candidates must have a study plan and a cognitive approach in their bank exam preparation.

 Section-wise Bank Exams Preparation

-Candidates need to understand the bank exams syllabus and bank exam pattern properly for their respective bank exam preparation.
+Candidates need to understand the bank exam syllabus and bank exam pattern properly for their preparation.
 The different sections include:

 - Reasoning Ability

 - English Language

 To explore the SBI Clerk Syllabus, check at the linked article.